vespa-engine/documentation/en/performance/practical-nearest-neighbor-search.md

 <pre>
 "closeness(field,embedding)": 0.0
 </pre>
-This means that the hit was not retrieved by the nearest neighbor search operator, similar `rawScore(tags)` might also be 0 if a hit was not retrieved by the `wand` query operator.
-This is because of two things:
+This means that the hit was not retrieved by the `nearestNeighbor` operator, similar `rawScore(tags)` might also be 0 if the hit was not retrieved by the `wand` query operator.

-- The skipping query operator rank feature is only valid in the case where the hit was retrieved by the operator
-- The query used logical disjunction to retrieve hits into ranking.

-It's is nevertheless possible to calculate the semantic distance/similarity using [tensor computations](../tensor-examples.html) for the hits that were not retrieved by the `nearestNeighbor` query operator.
+It is nevertheless possible to calculate the semantic distance/similarity using [tensor computations](../tensor-examples.html) for the hits that were not retrieved by the `nearestNeighbor` query operator.
 See also [tensor functions](../reference/ranking-expressions.html#tensor-functions).
 For example to compute the `euclidean` distance one can add a